New Student

 Get a Seattle Central Photo I.D.
 Card

 Photo identification (I.D.) cards are required for all students and can be obtained in the Enrollment Services lobby.
-We suggest that students obtain an I.D. card as soon as they have paid for their classes; if a student is enrolled in a payment plan, their first payment must be received by the college before they can get an I.D. card.
+We suggest that students obtain an I.D. card as soon as they have registered for their classes.

 Congratulations!
 You are now enrolled at Seattle Central.